Nutrition during pregnancy

 Can I be vegetarian or vegan during pregnancy?

 Yes, with careful planning.
-Key watchpoints are B12 (mandatory supplement for vegans), iron, zinc, calcium, iodine, and DHA (algal oil supplement).
-Following up with a specialized dietitian is strongly recommended to ensure all needs are met.
+Key points to watch are B12 (mandatory supplementation for vegans), iron, zinc, calcium, iodine, and DHA (algal oil supplement).
+Follow-up by a specialized dietitian is strongly recommended to ensure all needs are met.

 Is sushi really forbidden during pregnancy?

-Raw fish presents a risk of parasites (Anisakis) and bacteria.
+Raw fish poses a risk of parasites (Anisakis) and bacteria.
 Prolonged freezing at -20 °C for 72 hours kills parasites.
-Official recommendations often suggest avoiding raw fish during pregnancy.
+In France, the official recommendation is to avoid raw fish during pregnancy.
 Sushi with cooked fish or vegetarian rolls are a safe alternative.

-Folic acid (400 µg) is recommended from planning and through the first trimester.
-Vitamin D (1,000 IU/day) is often prescribed.
+Folic acid (400 µg) is recommended as soon as you plan to get pregnant and throughout the first trimester.
+Vitamin D (1,000 UI/day) is often prescribed.
 Iron is only supplemented if a blood test shows a deficiency.
-Iodine (150 µg) is recommended if your diet is low in dairy and fish.
+Iodine (150 µg) is recommended if the diet is low in dairy products and fish.

 Is coffee totally forbidden?